Hello there, friends!

 I know many of you are either currently fostering or considering it.
 You might be thinking, “How can I foster when I work full-time?”
 Well, let me tell you, it is not easy; especially if you are placed with a newborn.
 However, it is possible!

-Here is a link to an article I wrote regarding my experience fostering a newborn while working full-time: Fostering a Newborn When You Work Full-Time
+Here is a link to an article I wrote regarding my experience fostering a newborn while working full-time: Click here to read the article.

 I’ve said it before, but I’ll say it again.
 The hardest things you will do in life rarely are the easiest.
 For all of you who are considering foster parenting but not sure due to your work schedule, I hope this article helps.
 For those who are currently fostering babies and working full-time, hang in there.
 It does get better.
 You will (eventually) get some sleep.